How Much Should I Feed My Bearded Dragon And When?

 The same therefore goes for vegetable foods.
 Vegetable food definitely can and should be left in a bowl during the day.
 It’s wise to remove it 2 hours before lights out.
 This is so that beardie doesn’t eat it when they can’t digest properly.
 Removing it will also help to prevent it going soggy or rotten.

-This article has dealt with how much food and when they should be fed.
-It’s also looked at the differences between adult and baby bearded dragon’s diet.
+We’ve highlighted the differences between adult and baby bearded dragon’s diet and the reasons why.
 We’ve not gone into detail about the different insects or vegetables to feed.
-To get a list of suitable live foods please see our other articles in the Bearded Dragon Diet and the Bearded Dragon Insects section.
+To get a list of suitable live foods please see our other articles in the Bearded Dragon Diet and the Bearded Dragon Insects and Bearded Dragon Vegetables sections.